-The Tenderer must also assess the access road to site (route to be indicated on the attached existing services plan and pointed out at the site inspection), and in his tender must allow for the delivery of materials on site.
+The Tenderer must also assess the access road to site, and in his tender must allow for the delivery of materials on site.
 No claims will be entertained for the double handling of materials if required.
 The Tenderer will also be responsible for maintaining the access road for the duration of the contract, and reinstating the access road to the original conditions upon completion of the works.